apppoint-release/BizAPP-Docs/docs/cloningrepo.md

-## Cloning Repositories
 The repository in BitBucket or GitHub are remote repositories (either public or private) that can be cloned to create a local copy on your system.
+Cloning repositories can be done:
+ + Using SSH or
-Cloning repositories can be done using SSH or using Https (where no authentication of user is required).Cloning can be done using either SourceTree OR BitBucket/GitHub
+ + Using Https (where no authentication of user is required)

+Cloning can be done using either
++ SourceTree OR
++ BitBucket/GitHub

-## Cloning Build - BitBucket/GitHub
+### Cloning from BitBucket/GitHub

 If your account in GitHub or BitBucket has been authenticated (or given access), then the remote repositories will be listed in Sourcetree.
 __To clone remote repositories from BitBucket or from Sourcetree__:
 1. Click on the [Release_Build] Open the repository in BitBucket (using the link provided) and click **Clone**.